Do I need, in my kit, a Nifty Fifty?

 Given the opportunity, would I still set up such a studio?
 Sure!
 As a personal, Photography equipment collection and Museum, functional and working, but quaint and wastefully irrelevant, except to possibly a few fellow enthusiasts.
 Or a minimalist, with lots of storage and a clean, versatile studio stage that can be rapidly tasked to different uses and looks.
 I can’t can’t decide, not right now anyway.

 Versatility, flexibility, and rapid responsiveness is the order of, this day and age, which means high quality, well made, zoom lenses are in.
-Primes still have their place, but they are not a must have item in every photographers kit?
+50mm equivalent primes still have their place, but they are not, and certainly the “Nifty Fifty” isn’t, a, “must have” item in every photographers kit?

 For today, that’s what’s in my